Garmisch-Partenkirchen: Mountains and water

 Discover bubbling springs and cascading waterfalls.
-Whether as a sporty after-work excursion or a leisurely family day out - this moderately difficult cycle tour is a delight for all the senses.
+Whether as a sporty after-work excursion or a leisurely family day out - this medium-difficulty cycle tour is a treat for all the senses.

-A cycle tour for nature lovers, adventurers and explorers
+A cycle tour for nature lovers, explorers and adventurers

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.